 - Tariff points: 112

-- Specific subjects: Maths requirement can also be met by the Cambridge Pre-U Mathematics at Merit 3.
+- A-level subjects: Grade C in Mathematics.
+Maths requirement can also be met by the Cambridge Pre-U Mathematics at Merit 3.

 We recognise the individual nature of each application and our typical offer should be viewed as a guide.
 UWE Bristol welcomes interest from applicants who may not have the standard entry requirements.
 We will consider evidence of your relevant personal, professional or educational experience where it demonstrates an ability and potential to succeed on the course.
 Please include details of any relevant experience in your application.